All Episodes

 We're talking about the smartest people in the room.

-People that got the best grades at the best schools, the liberals who care more about your needs than you do, supposedly.
+The liberals who care more about your needs than you do, supposedly.

-And this is what they give us.
+And this is what they give us?

-This is what they beget.
+This is what they begat?

 I mean, we've had our fun watching these liberals suffer through the mess that they alone created, their uncivil civil war.